3rd-Eden/memcached/README.md

 ### Options

-There are two kinds of options that can be configured.
-A global configuration that will be inherited by all Memcached servers instances and a client specific configuration that can be used to overwrite the globals.
-The options should be formatted in an JavaScript `object`.
-They both use the same object structure:
+Memcached accepts two option schemes.
+The first one inherits of all Memcached server instances while the second one is client specific and overwrites the globals.
+To define these options, Memcached uses the same properties.

 * `maxKeySize`: *250*, the max size of they key allowed by the Memcached server.
 * `maxExpiration`: *2592000*, the max expiration of keys by the Memcached server